 There are 2 parts to this post.
-Part 1 covers 10 amazing tasks you can complete for your Cleveland, OH. business using HubSpot lists.
+Part 1 covers 10 amazing tasks you can complete your business using HubSpot lists.
 Part 2 covers how to generate emails for marketing using the lists you created.
 Some really good stuff here.
-This is just the tip of the iceberg of the things you can do with Hubspot.
+This is just the tip of the iceberg of the things you can do with Hubspot in terms of marketing automation.
 We wanted to touch on some key points that I think could help you get started ramping up your digital marketing and marketing automation.
 And of course, if you need any assistance you can always ask 216 Marketing, a HubSpot certified company.

 Let’s start with this: